jgossage/jgossage.github.io/README.md

-# GH-Pages feployment repository for jgossage
+# GH-Pages deployment repository for jgossage